jhollist/nsink/README.md

 ## Note on 7-zip

 7-zip is needed to extract NHD+ files.
-It can been installed in normal ways and if not installed, `nsink` will provide suggestions.
+It can been installed in normal ways for your OS and if not installed, `nsink` will provide suggestions.
 On linux systems without sudo rights you can attempt to build from source and copy the bin folder.

     cd
     git clone https://github.com/btolab/p7zip